AhmedMasoodpy123/ECS781P-Project/README.md

     }
 }
 ```
-This will configure nginx and inorder to add the python environment, we use the following script to create a script in the system.
+This will configure nginx and inorder to add the python environment to nginx, we use the following script to create a script in  systemd:

 [Unit]
 Description=uWSGI instance to serve project
 After=network.target

 [Service]
 User=ubuntu
 Group=www-data